Inferior Pole Patellar Apophysitis | Adolescent Athletes | Activity Modification | Self-Limiting

 Prevention Strategies:

-- School and club sports programs increasingly aware of growth spurt risks
+- School and club programmes increasingly aware of growth-spurt overuse risk

-- Pre-season screening programs may identify at-risk athletes
+- Pre-season flexibility screening may identify at-risk athletes (tight quadriceps/hamstrings)

 Key Anatomy